baej-ultra/gym-class-booking/README.md

 - Unit tests
   - Service tests (no matter how simple tested methods are)
   - Validation tests
+- Integration tests using testcontainers and/or H2 database
 - Docker
 - Anything that comes to mind during development